openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

   [git-clone](https://github.com/tektoncd/catalog/blob/main/task/git-clone/)
   task from the [tektoncd/catalog](https://github.com/tektoncd/catalog).

-  To be able to specify the parameters of your commit and URL, Pipelines as Code allows you to have those "dynamic" variables expanded.
+  To be able to specify the parameters of your commit and URL, Pipelines-as-Code allows you to have those "dynamic" variables expanded.
 Those variables look like this `{{ var }}` and those are the one you can use: